 Today readers expect to know how much time is required to read a news story, and may even be reluctant to click on a headline unless the estimated reading time is provided.
 Instead of having to build in a cumbersome integration to a third-party service, Superdesk makes this calculation automatically on the back end.
 In the same way that it shows the word count of a story, it now also calculates and displays the amount of time needed to read an article.

-See Superdesk in action with a no-obligation demo for your organisation.Get a free demo
+See Superdesk in action with a no-obligation demo for your organisation.Schedule a demo